Simon Spillett: 2013–present

 In 2013, Spillett was part of the co-operative band 'Standard Miles' also featuring trumpeter Henry Lowther, pianist John Critchinson, bassist Dave Green and drummer Trevor Tomkins.
-Performing the Great American songbook standards performed by Miles Davis' groups from 1955 to 1965, the band became a popular attraction at UK jazz clubs and festivals and has reformed for various one-off appearances since disbanding in 2014.
+Performing the Great American songbook standards performed by various Miles Davis' quintets from 1955 to 1965, the band became a popular attraction at UK jazz clubs and festivals and until Critchinson's death in 2017 reformed for various one-off appearances.

 In 2015-16, Spillett was working as a member of Pete Long's Jazz at The Philharmonic tribute package.

 In October 2016, Spillett was appointed as a Patron of the Jazz Centre UK, joining fellow patrons Sir Michael Parkinson, Dame Cleo Laine, Van Morrison, Paul Jones (of Manfred Mann) and Jools Holland.

-As of 2020, his quartet features Rob Barron, Alec Dankworth and Pete Cater.
+As of 2024, his quartet features Pete Billington, Alec Dankworth and Pete Cater.